 Finding Friends as a Digital Nomad: You Got This!

-As you can see, there are plenty of options to make friends as a digital nomad.
+Being alone is a negative part of the digital nomad lifestyle that not many like to talk about.
+But as you can see, there are plenty of options to make friends as a digital nomad.
 Even if you are super shy you should be able to find a way that works for you and allows you to connect with others without too much struggle.

 That being said, I want you to be aware that there will be times when you feel lonely.
 There will be times when you just don’t feel like putting in the effort of meeting someone new.
 Or you’ve made some good friends but now they had to leave and you are sad.